🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 • No direct Australia–Spain service.
 All routings connect through at least one hub.
 Total journey time from Brisbane: 22–28 hours.
 Both Madrid (MAD — Adolfo Suárez Madrid-Barajas) and Barcelona (BCN — Josep Tarradellas Barcelona-El Prat) are major international airports with extensive Middle Eastern and European hub connections.

-• Emirates via Dubai (recommended): Brisbane–Dubai–Madrid or Brisbane–Dubai–Barcelona — approximately 22–24 hours total, frequently the best-value routing with strong schedules from Brisbane.
-Emirates operates A380 service on both the Dubai–Madrid and Dubai–Barcelona routes, providing superior comfort on the final 7-hour leg.
-The Dubai hub has multiple daily departures to both Madrid and Barcelona.
+• Emirates via Dubai (recommended): Brisbane–Dubai–Madrid or Barcelona — approximately 22–24 hours total, frequently the best-value routing from Brisbane.
+Emirates operates A380 service on both Dubai–Madrid and Dubai–Barcelona, with multiple daily departures.

 • Qatar Airways via Doha: Brisbane–Doha–Madrid or Barcelona — approximately 23–25 hours.
-Qatar serves both Madrid and Barcelona with strong frequency; their QSuite business class product is the finest long-haul upgrade currently available on any Middle Eastern carrier.
+Qatar serves both cities with strong frequency; the QSuite business class is the finest long-haul upgrade on any Middle Eastern carrier.
 Economy fares are competitive with Emirates year-round.

-• Iberia via Madrid or London: Iberia (Spain’s national carrier) operates from Australia via partner oneworld carriers — Qantas codeshare and British Airways via London connect to Iberia Madrid (3hrs from London Heathrow).
-From Madrid, Iberia’s domestic and European network is the most extensive Spanish hub option.
-Iberia’s Vueling subsidiary operates extensive Spanish domestic and intra-European routes from both Madrid and Barcelona.
+• Iberia via Madrid or London: Iberia (Spain’s national carrier) connects from Australia via oneworld partners — Qantas codeshare and British Airways via London to Iberia Madrid (3hrs from Heathrow).
+From Madrid, Iberia’s domestic and European network is the most extensive Spanish hub option; its Vueling subsidiary covers extensive domestic and intra-European routes from Madrid and Barcelona.

-• Open-jaw routing — fly into Barcelona, out of Málaga (or vice versa): Spain’s geography rewards the open-jaw approach: fly into Barcelona (BCN), travel south by AVE through Madrid, Córdoba, Seville, and Granada, and exit from Málaga (AGP) — the gateway to Andalusia’s Costa del Sol and a short bus ride from Marbella.
-The open-jaw routing adds minimal cost and eliminates the northern-to-southern backtrack.
+• Open-jaw routing — into Barcelona, out of Málaga (or vice versa): Spain’s geography rewards the open-jaw: fly into Barcelona (BCN), travel south by AVE through Madrid, Córdoba, Seville and Granada, and exit from Málaga (AGP).
+It adds minimal cost and eliminates the north-to-south backtrack.

-• Best booking window: Spring peak (April–May, particularly Seville’s Feria de Abril and Easter): book 4–6 months ahead — Seville accommodation for Feria week sells out 6–12 months ahead.
+• Best booking window: Spring peak (April–May, particularly Feria de Abril and Easter): book 4–6 months ahead — Seville accommodation for Feria week sells out 6–12 months ahead.
 Summer (June–August): 10–14 weeks.
 Autumn (September–October): 8–10 weeks.
-Winter: 6–8 weeks is generally sufficient, with January offering the year’s cheapest fares from Australia to Madrid and Barcelona.
+Winter: 6–8 weeks, with January the cheapest fares from Australia.

-• ETIAS — check before departure: Spain is a Schengen Area member.
-Australian passport-holders enter visa-free for 90 days in any 180-day period.
-ETIAS (EUR 7, valid 3 years) is expected to launch for Australian visitors in 2025–2026.
-Check ec.europa.eu for current requirements before booking.
+• EES & ETIAS — check before departure: Spain is a Schengen Area member; Australian passport-holders enter visa-free for 90 days in any 180-day period.
+The EU’s biometric Entry/Exit System (EES) went live in April 2026 — expect a facial scan and fingerprints at the border on first entry.
+The ETIAS pre-travel authorisation (around EUR 20 / about A$33, valid 3 years) is expected to launch in Q4 2026; until then you travel as normal.
+Always check smartraveller.gov.au and the official EU portal for current requirements before booking.

 🚊